This and That Thursday!

 An identical buffet was painted by Mainely Vintage, Kennebunk, MA, using AHC’s Topiary and clear wax mixed with Home Plate was used over top of Topiary to create a white washed look resembling a soft sage.
 Beautifully painted and elegant!

 We love both of these identical buffets and you can see how paint and color can be used to create the perfect piece to match your home and decor!

-Larkspur Interiors, Pitman, NJ, used American Paint Company’s Uncle Sam, Nana’s Cupboard and Surfboard to paint this charmer and Top Coat was used for her finish, creating a fun, full of life buffet that would be perfect in a kitchen, bedroom or used for storage.
+Larkspur Interiors used American Paint Company’s Uncle Sam, Nana’s Cupboard and Surfboard to paint this charmer and Top Coat was used for her finish, creating a fun, full of life buffet that would be perfect in a kitchen, bedroom or used for storage.
 It’s a wonderful accent piece with so many possibilities!

 Twigs and Twine in Lakewood, CO, shares 3 painted buffets.
 The first buffet was painted with Parchment from the Ellis Collection and Home Plate.
 The buffet top was painted with a custom mix, Twigs and Twine calls Espresso, it is a mix of Leather Boots and Lincoln’s Hat and 3 Coats of Dark Wax were used to finish the buffet top.

 This buffet was painted with a custom mix of Dollar Bill and Liberty for the base and the top is painted with the custom mix of Leather Boots and Lincoln’s Hat and 3 layers of Dark Wax was used to finish the buffet top.
 Twigs and Twine is using this beauty in their home office and we love it too!

 The third painted buffet by Twigs and Twine was painted with Lincoln’s Hat a beautiful rich black and the drawer fronts were painted with a special mix of metallic paint and Lincoln’s Hat was used for stencil details.
 It’s just the right amount of bling!